eProsima/Fast-DDS-docs/docs/fastdds/discovery/server_client.rst

 - *Servers* do not require any beforehand knowledge of their *clients*, but their ``GuidPrefix`` and locator list (where they are listening) must match the one provided to the *clients*.
-  In order to gather *client* discovery info the following handshake strategy is followed:
+  In order to gather *client* discovery information the following handshake strategy is followed:

-  - *Clients* send hailing messages to the *servers* at regular intervals (ping period) until they receive message reception acknowledgement.
+  - *Clients* send discovery messages to the *servers* at regular intervals (ping period) until they receive message reception acknowledgement.

-  - *Servers* receive the hailing messages but they do not start at once to share DataWriters or DataReaders info with the newcomers.
+  - *Servers* receive discovery messages from the clients, but they do not start processing them until a time interval has elapsed, which starts at the moment the server is instantiated.
-    They only trigger this process at regular intervals (match period).
-    Tuning this period is possible to bundle the discovery info and deliver it more efficiently.

-In order to clarify this discovery setup either on compile time (sources) or runtime (XML files) we are going to split it into two sections: focusing on the main concepts (:ref:`setup by concept <DS_setup_concepts>`), and on the main setting structures and XML tags (:ref:`setup by attribute <DS_setup_attributes>`).
+In order to clarify this discovery setup, either on compile time (sources) or runtime (XML files), its explanation is divided into two sections: focusing on the main concepts (:ref:`setup by concept <DS_setup_concepts>`), and on the main setting structures and XML tags (:ref:`setup by QoS <DS_setup_attributes>`).

 .. _DS_setup_concepts: